-For the 2022-23 school year, Westerly will utilize a Valet Pick-up process for dismissal.
-A coned area will be set up in the parking lot where parents/guardians can drive up to the curb and Westerly staff will assist your child to the car.
+Valet Pick-Up: A coned area will be set up in the parking lot where parents/guardians can drive up to the curb and Westerly staff will assist your child to the car.
 Parents/Guardians will remain in their car during this process.